 I usually celebrate my cancerversary on January 25th, being that was the day I was diagnosed with childhood leukemia, but this year I am celebrating a day early.

-26 years ago, was the day I was admitted to the hospital.
-The morning started like any other, but when I couldn’t stand up my dad rushed me to the emergency room.
-After spending the day there, we were told, I was very sick and I should get to Children’s Hospital immediately.
+26 years ago was the day I was admitted to the hospital.
+The morning started like any other, but my dad rushed me to the emergency room when I couldn’t stand up.
+After spending the day there, we were told that I was very sick and should get to Children’s Hospital immediately.
 I was only 13 years old at the time.
-Although I was concerned and scared because I had never been in the hospital before, I was relieved that someone might actually be able tell me why I had been in so much pain.
+Although I was concerned and scared because I had never been in the hospital before, I was relieved that someone might actually be able to tell me why I had been in so much pain.

 As I am about to turn 40, I am looking at 2020 as my year of opportunity.
-The year to look at each day as a new opportunity to pray, and to not only see the positive in every day, but to do something positive every day.
-We need to remember, when we do something for someone, maybe God is answering their prayers through you.
+The year, to look at each day as a new opportunity to pray, and to not only see the positive in every day but to do something positive every day.
+When we do something for someone, we need to remember that maybe God is answering their prayers through you.

 My cancerversary is the day I celebrate life and all I’ve been through, but we need to celebrate life every day.
 Each day we wake up is a new opportunity.
-An opportunity to be kind, to show someone you love them and to thank God for all He has given us.
-Take time today to celebrate your own lives, take a moment to do something for someone else.
+It is an opportunity to be kind, show someone you love them, and thank God for all He has given us.
+Take time today to celebrate your own lives; take a moment to do something for someone else.
 Sometimes the smallest acts of kindness make the biggest difference.

 January 25, 2019

-This year is special because I will be celebrating by publishing my inspirational biography Faith, Hope & Cancer: The Journey of a Childhood Cancer Survivor, later this year.
-Writing a book to share my story with the world has always been something I have wanted to do and this year my dreams will become a reality.
-I truly believe I survived because God’s plan for me was to be able to offer hope to other cancer survivors and to share God’s greatness in life.
+This year is special because I will be celebrating by publishing my inspirational biography Faith, Hope & Cancer: The Journey of a Childhood Cancer Survivor later this year.
+Writing a book to share my story with the world has always been something I have wanted to do, and this year my dreams will become a reality.
+I truly believe I survived because God’s plan for me was to offer hope to other cancer survivors and share God’s greatness in life.

 January 25, 2018

 Today, I woke up in my childhood bedroom, thanking God that I am alive and well.
 (With the RV in the shop, Lee and I are staying with my parents.)
 I lay in bed looking at my wall, imagining my first Communion banner hanging there.
-It has been in my room since 1987 but today it’s gone.
-It has been given to my nephew who is about to celebrate his first Communion.
-My banner read “I Thank You Jesus.”
+It has been in my room since 1987, but today it’s gone.
+I gave it to my nephew, who is about to celebrate his first Communion.
+My banner read, “I Thank You Jesus.”
 For the first time, I realize that when my mom picked that saying for my banner in the second grade, it would become a theme for my life.
 How many times throughout my life have I thanked God for the blessings He has given me.

 When we pray, we often ask God to help do something, but how often do we take the time to thank Him.
-This past year was the best year of my life and I am particularly thankful.
+This past year was the best year of my life, and I am particularly thankful.
 I planned a wedding in three months, married my best friend, sold our house in one day, bought an RV a few months later, and spent the last part of the year traveling the United States.
-As we have traveled I was able to reconnect with old friends and meet strangers who became new friends.
+As we have traveled, I reconnect with old friends and meet strangers who became new friends.
 I saw the awesomeness and beauty of God’s work everywhere we went.